 Tea tree oil has antiseptic properties, so can be used to treat minor cuts and burns.
 If you have a minor cut or scrape, try adding a few drops of tea tree oil to your bath to speed up the healing process.
 But don’t use tea tree oil on deeper cuts and burns, since it could irritate the skin or even cause infections.

-Taking a tea tree oil bath is both invigorating and relaxing, meaning it’s great for any time of day.
+The scent of tea tree oil is both invigorating and relaxing, meaning it’s great for any time of day.
 Whether you choose to take your bath in the morning to prepare yourself for the day ahead or before bed to relax and unwind, adding tea tree oil is a fantastic way to spend half an hour.

 Adding tea tree oil to your bath is safe for most people as long as you dilute it with a carrier oil first.
 It has many benefits such as treating body acne and nasal congestion, and is a relaxing and invigorating way to start or end your day.